ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of showers and thunderstorms after 8am.
+         <h3>Today</h3>A chance of showers and thunderstorms.
 Some of the storms could produce heavy rain.
-Partly sunny, with a high near
+Partly sunny, with a high near 89.
+South
-         89. South wind 3 to 9 mph.
+         wind 3 to 9 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">